Some of the links in this post may be affiliate links.

 Why?
 Because if you pay more attention to keeping your fern properly watered, it will benefit your plant FAR more than the dinky little misting bottle that you are sashaying around with.

 But like I mentioned earlier, make sure you get your watering down pat first and then worry about humidity.
-If you have both, then you are golden!
+If you have both, then you are golden and you will have even more spectacular results!